UNM-CARC/webinfo/office_hours.md

 # Open Office and Consultation Hours

-Thursday (Nov 16th) office hours are cancelled since Matthew Fricke is attending the Supercomputing Conference in Denver.
-Thursday (Nov 22nd) office hours are cancelled since the University is closed for Thanksgiving.

----
 The Center for Advanced Research Computing offers weekly office hours.
 We are here to help you with any questions or issues you have related to CARC and look forward to meeting with you.

 Consultation and Open Office hours are only available on Zoom.
 Due to increasing demand we cannot accomodate special appointment times.
 Please connect to the Zoom session using a computer rather than a phone.